Norepinephrine–dopamine releasing agent: Pharmacology

 Amphetamine-type stimulants can be subdivided based on their activity on the central nervous system, compounds with hallucinogenic properties are the MDMA-related compounds.
 All ATS act as psychostimulants, which produce stimulatory effects and lead to hyperarousal and increased movement, while MDMA-related compounds that possess a structure similar to mescaline have hallucinogenic properties on top of psychostimulant properties.

-ATS facilitates monoamine neurotransmission by blocking membrane monoamine transporters, which results in inhibited clearance of monoamine.
-Examples of monoamine transporters include dopamine transporters, norepinephrine transporters and serotonin transporters.

-ATS are also competitive antagonists that compete with the monoamine neurotransmitters due to their similar structures.
-ATS then enter the presynaptic neuron and inhibit the vesicular monoamine transporter 2 (VMAT2) to reduce the reuptake of monoamine neurotransmitters.

-ATS inhibits monoamine oxidase and hence inhibits monoamine degradation and some of them may have interaction with presynaptic intracellular receptors that promote monoamine neurotransmission.
-For instance, methamphetamine acts as an agonist of sigma-1 receptor.

 Pharmacodynamics

+Amphetamine-type stimulants facilitate monoamine neurotransmission by blocking membrane monoamine transporters, nameley norepinephrine, dopamine and serotonin transporters at the presynapse, resulting in prolonged clearance of monoamines from the synaptic cleft.
+Additionally they facilitate the reverse transport of monoamine neurotransmitters at said transporters, leading to non-exocytotic monoamine release.
+This reverse-transport is further promoted by some ATS's ability to inhibit vesicular monoamine transporter 2 (VMAT2) and heightened intracellular monoamine concentrations.
+VMAT2 transports monoamines from the intracellular compartment into vesicles, which serve as storage and are essential for physiological monoamine release.

+FATS, to varying extents, inhibit monoamine oxidase and hence inhibits monoamine degradation.
+Some ATS also interact with intracellular receptors in presynaptic neurons further modulating monoaminergic neurotransmission.
+For instance, methamphetamine acts as an agonist of sigma-1 receptor and is well known to be a TAAR1 agonist.

 ATS use disorders are related to the GABA system.
 Research shows that ATS use would affect normal function of the GABAA receptors.
-Clonazepam, which is a GABAA receptor agonist, is shown to prevent the acquisition of behavioural sensitization to methamphetamine.
+Clonazepam, which is a GABAA receptor positive allosteric modulator, is shown to prevent the acquisition of behavioural sensitization to methamphetamine.
 GABAA receptor antagonist is shown to aggravate ATS use disorders.
 Hence, a possible mechanism could be that activating GABAA receptor reduces dopaminergic neurotransmission and GABAA receptors may have an inhibitory role in ATS-induced disorders.

 ATS also inhibit GABAB receptors, glutamic acid decarboxylase (GAD), GABA transporters (GAT) and promote GABA metabolism.
 This leads to the reduced expression of extracellular GABA expression, inhibited biosynthesis of GABA-nergic neurotransmitter and depressed function of GABAB receptors-GIRK channels.